zapabob/ROCm/README.md

 ### hc:printf Functionality in ROCm Re-Enabled
 Known issues with hc:printf have been addressed in ROCm v2.10.
 The hc:printf functionality has now been re-enabled on all supported distros.

+## Known Issues
+### Memory Access Fault Error While Running RCCL in Docker Container
+Issue: The Memory Access Fault error appears while running ROCm Communication Collectives Library (RCCL) tests in the Docker container.
+Resolution: While launching the Docker container to run tests related to RCCL, including PyTorch, increase the size limit for the shared memory (SHM) directory to 1 GB.
+To increase the size limit of the shared memory directory, enter:

+“--shm-size = 1G”

+By default, Docker uses only16 MB of shared memory.
+Running a Docker container for RCCL requires you to resize the limit to 1 GB.

+### Workaround for Tracer Library Fails to Load on RHEL
+Issue: When running /opt/rocm/bin/rocprof --hip-trace <output filename>, a warning message is printed to console: "Tool lib "/opt/rocm/roctracer/tool/libtracer_tool.so" failed to load", and no output file is generated, on systems with RHEL distro.

+Resolution: You can use either of the following workarounds to fix the issue:
+• Run Idconfig
+'SUDO LDCONFIG'

+ or

+• Configure LD_LIBRARY_PATH
+'EXPORT LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/OPT/ROCM/ROCTRACER/LIB'

 ## Deprecated Features
 The following features are deprecated in the AMD ROCm v2.10 release.